captainrobbo/wikijstest/manuals/cms/recordingevents.md

 "O" = Over
 "X" = Fail

-Below are some exaples showing the display format depending on how the athletes do:
+Below are some examples showing the display format depending on how the athletes do:

 *Passed First Time*
 ![Passedfirsttime](/uploads/recording-field-events/passedfirsttime.png "Passedfirsttime")